School of Art and Design

 Grade Mode: Standard Letter

 ARTT 4376.
-Special Problems in Art Theory and Practice.
+Special Problems in Art Education.

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.